GitGuardian/ggcanary/README.md

 ## How to detect compromised developer and DevOps environments with canary tokens

 Canary tokens can be created and deployed in your code repositories, CI/CD pipelines, project management and ticketing systems like Jira or even instant messaging tools like Slack.
-When triggered, canary tokens can help alert you to early indicators of an intrusion in your developer environments.
+When triggered, canary tokens can help alert you of an intrusion in your developer environments.

 # Project description